rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:day_range[08:00, 18:00) offset 2h
 ```

-Performance tip: it is recommended specifying regular [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) additionally to `day_range` filter.
+Performance tip: it is recommended to specify a regular [time filter](https://docs.victoriametrics.com/victorialogs/logsql/#time-filter) additionally to the `day_range` filter.
 For example, the following query selects logs
-between `08:00` and `20:00` every day for the last week:
+between `08:00` and `18:00` every day for the last week:

 ```logsql
 _time:1w _time:day_range[08:00, 18:00)